Frederick Hawksworth: 1500 Class

 1501 on the Severn Valley Railway, October 2022.

 Arguably his most radical design was the 1500 Class.
 This had the same boiler as the 9400 but an all new short wheelbase chassis with outside Walschaerts valve gear and no running plate, and made considerable use of welded construction.
 They were designed for easy maintenance by the trackside.

 1600 Class

 The last Hawksworth design was a very light conventional 0-6-0 pannier tank, the 1600 Class.
 This was a modernisation of the 2021 Class, which was now life expired.

 Oil firing

 Between 1946 and 1950, Hawksworth was involved in an experimental effort to introduce oil-firing in place of the coal that, post-war, was being exported to earn currency.
 It was halted when the increasing price of oil made it uneconomical.

 Other designs

 Hawksworth was involved in the ordering of the GWR diesel shunters and two experimental Gas turbine-electric locomotives Nos.
 18000 and 18100.

-Proposed Designs

-Hawksworth had worked on GWR No.111 ‘The Great Bear’ and planned to build a Pacific type for the Great Western, but the design never came to existence.
-However, a model has been made for Train Simulator 2022, by Caledonia Works, who have dubbed them 8000 Class ‘Cathedrals’.